Key highlights

 Checking a domain’s IP can also enhance security by verifying ownership details through an IP WHOIS lookup and detecting potential threats.
 These insights help website owners, developers and security professionals troubleshoot issues, improve performance and protect online assets.

 An IP lookup for domain helps you find the exact IP address assigned to a website.
 This is useful for troubleshooting, verifying hosting details and enhancing security.
-Below, you’ll learn how to perform an IP lookup using different methods, starting with the command line.
+Below, you’ll learn how to perform an IP lookup using different methods, starting with the command line using your preferred IP resolver.

-1. Using the command line (For Windows, macOS and Linux)
+1. Use command line (For Windows, macOS and Linux)

 Performing a domain IP lookup through the command line provides quick access to a website’s IP address and hosting details.
 Each operating system has a built-in tool to execute this process efficiently.